Naman-Kaushik44/cryptonite_taskphase_Naman/Processes and Jobs/Processes and Jobs.md

 ```
 ## Interrupting Processes

+The challenge required me to interrupt the /challenge/run to get the flag so I used ctrl+c to get the flag.

 ```bash
 hacker@processes~interrupting-processes:~$ /challenge/run
 I could give you the flag... but I won't, until this process exits.
 Remember,